-Child in Need Our Lady's Catholic College is committed to ensuring the appropriate level of support is offered to a "Child in Need" and their family.
-We therefore ensure that: DSLs will make a Section 17 referral to Children's Social Care where Early Help has not been successful in reducing risk and meeting unmet needs using Lancashire Continuum of Need and Thresholds Guidance and CSC referral DSLs will make a Section 17 referral to Children's Social Care where there is evidence that the Level 3 threshold has been met on the Continuum of Need this will be determined and assessed by the DSL using the Lancashire Continuum of Need and Thresholds Guidance and the Risk Management Toolkit DSLs will obtain parental consent for the referral and for information to be shared, prior to contacting Children's Social Care when consent is not given, DSLs will continue to offer Early Help, gather evidence of engagement or lack thereof, disguised compliance, impact on the child, increase in risk or level of unmet need, improvements or deteriorations DSLs will review such cases regularly and assess whether there is evidence that meets Level 4 threshold on the Continuum of Need.
-In such cases Child Protection Procedures will be followed DSLs contribute to Child in Need Meetings and Reviews DSLs will attend CiN meetings, produce and present reports, liaise with staff, work with parents, work with other agencies and ensure the voice of the child is evidenced throughout these processes DSLs will meet regularly to ensure that decisions made about children who are documented subjects of CiN Plans are agreed and a clear rationale for the decision is
+Our Lady's Catholic College is committed to ensuring the appropriate level of support is offered to a "Child in Need" and their family.
+We therefore ensure that:

+- DSLs will make a Section 17 referral to Children's Social Care where Early Help has not been successful in reducing risk and meeting unmet needs using Lancashire Continuum of Need and Thresholds Guidance and CSC referral form - DSLs will make a Section 17 referral to Children's Social Care where there is evidence that the Level 3 threshold has been met on the Continuum of Need - this will be determined and assessed by the DSL using the Lancashire Continuum of Need and Thresholds Guidance and the Risk Management Toolkit - DSLs will obtain parental consent for the referral and for information to be shared, prior to contacting Children's Social Care - when consent is not given, DSLs will continue to offer Early Help with consent, gather evidence of engagement or lack thereof, disguised compliance, impact on the child, increase in risk or level of unmet need, improvements or deteriorations - DSLs will review such cases regularly and assess whether there is evidence that meets Level 4 threshold on the Continuum of Need.
+In such cases Child Protection Procedures will be followed - DSLs, or other appropriate member of staff, will contribute to Child in Need Meetings and Reviews - DSLs, or other appropriate member of staff, will attend CiN meetings, produce and present reports, liaise with staff, work with parents, work with other agencies and ensure the voice of the child is evidenced throughout these processes - DSLs will meet regularly to ensure that decisions made about children who are subjects of CiN Plans are agreed and a clear rationale for the decision is documented